LET’S GO ZERO WASTE!

 Many grocery stores offer common food items in bulk, so you can bring your own jars or containers from home to fill.
-(Find our list of bulk-foods spots in here).
 Or, if you can't make it to a local bulk section, consider investing in reusable cloth produce bags to replace plastic produce bags, or choose to buy foods in recyclable or plastic-free packaging when possible.

 Try to repair items before automatically buying replacements.

 Fixing buttons on shirts or soles on shoes is a great way to save money and prevent broken items from ending up the landfill.
 Find out a little bit more about how to repair things - or find someone who can - here.

 Do you work at an office, restaurant, school, hospital or any other place of business that produces waste?
 Then we can help your organization take steps towards a waste-free work environment.